The-Bigger-Pie/getting-started-workshop/tutorials/0-setting-up-project.md

 Learning how to navigate through your computer will give you a better feeling of the layers in your machine.
 It will also save you a lot of time once you are getting used to using your keyboard more.
 And you also look like a hacker and feel super cool.

 Something I learned along the way is that you don't save your coding projects on your Desktop.
-First it is really messy and second of all if you really mess up it could destroy some of your data.
+First, it is really messy and second of all if you really mess up it could destroy some of your data.

 So the first thing you will do is to set up a directory that is placed in your home directory, on the same level as your `Desktop` directory.